 This is a historically popular Scottish name, in 13th place in 1900.

 Related historically common names in Scotland are: Jean, Jennie (not Jennifer!), Jane, Janet.

 A Scottish version of Elizabeth.
-This is not a fashionable name anywhere, and only 14 girls born in Scotland in 2016 were given this name, possibly because in Scotland is still needs to overcome its "old lady" connotations.
-However it is one to watch in future years.
+This is not a fashionable name anywhere, and only 14 girls born in Scotland in 2016 were given this name, possibly because in Scotland it still needs to overcome its "old lady" connotations.
+However, it is one to watch in future years.
 Can be shortened to the more popular and fashionable Elsie.
 Elspeth was number 86 in 1900.